-The RCN is contributing to the Mental Health Act Review.
+The RCN contributed to the Mental Health Act Review.
 This page highlights emerging themes and questions raised by mental health nurses.

-Catherine Gamble, the RCN's Professional Lead for Mental Health, represents mental health nurses (MHN) on the review.
-The role is deputised by RCN member Alison Blofield, nurse consultant and approved clinician.
+Catherine Gamble, the RCN's Professional Lead for Mental Health, represented mental health nurses (MHN) on the review.
+The role was deputised by RCN member Alison Blofield, nurse consultant and approved clinician.

 The RCN response to the interim report published in May 2018 was informed by: